itscoldhere/itscoldhere/README.md

 # Hello
 ## I go by itscoldhere
-## I just like to do something and prob nothing is public right now maybe in another time stuff will be public
+## I like coding in java
+## I also like making datapacks in minecraft